parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Geom.background.Upper.Z   11.0

-Patches are defined on the surfaces of geometries.
+*list* **Geom.\ *geom_name*.Patches** no default Patches are defined on the surfaces of geometries.
 Currently you can only define patches on Box geometries and on the the first geometry in a SolidFile.
 For a Box the order is fixed (left right front back bottom top) but you can name the sides anything you want.

 For SolidFiles the order is printed by the conversion routine that converts GMS to SolidFile format.
-Example Useage:

 .. container:: list